Urgent Notice for Homeowners Affected by Disasters

 - You can also call 1-800-7FANNIE (1-800-732-6643) to check.

-- Contact a Fannie Mae Mortgage Help Center if you need additional assistance or if you are having difficulty working with or reaching your mortgage company.
-Free personal assistance is available in person or over the phone (English and Spanish) at our Mortgage Help Centers.
+- Contact a Fannie Mae Mortgage Help Network partner if you need additional assistance or if you are having difficulty working with or reaching your mortgage company.
+Free personal assistance is available in person or over the phone (English and Spanish) through our Mortgage Help Network.

 Beware!
 Scam artists will attempt to offer assistance and services to support those affected by a disaster.
 Here are some ways you can protect yourself: